What is an Inventory

 What Is the First Step of Inventory Management?

-The first step in inventory management is to assess current inventory levels and how they align with customer demand.
-This involves conducting an initial stock count and categorizing items based on type, value, and demand patterns.
-Accurate data from this step is crucial for implementing effective inventory management techniques and systems, identifying discrepancies, and establishing efficient replenishment strategies.
+The first step in inventory management involves a thorough review of current stock and how stock aligns with customer demand.
+This involves conducting an initial stock count and categorizing items according to value, type and demand trends.
+Accurate data from this stage is crucial for implementing effective inventory management techniques and processes, for identifying discrepancies, and developing efficient reordering processes.

 What Is Supplier-Managed Inventory?